-- a) Enabling DISA security (CO Line Security or All Security). - b) Maintaining the secrecy of extension PINs and verified code PINs. - c) Selecting PINs which are complex and random, so that the PINs may not be easily guessed. - d) Changing PINs regularly. - Hardware Requirement: An MSG card. - DISA Delayed Answer Time
+- a) Enabling DISA security (CO Line Security or All Security). - b) Keeping passwords (verified code PINs/extension PINs) secret. - c) Selecting complex, random PINs that cannot be easily guessed. - d) Changing PINs regularly. - Hardware Requirement: An MSG card.

+DISA Delayed Answer Time

-It is possible to set the DISA Delayed Answer time (\rightarrow DISA Delayed Answer Time [209]) so that the caller will hear a ringback tone for a preprogrammed length of time before hearing an OGM.
+It is possible to set the DISA Delayed Answer time ( $\rightarrow$ DISA Delayed Answer Time [209]) so that the caller will hear a ringback tone for a preprogrammed length of time before hearing an OGM.